PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level01.md

 `[files...]`

-- Can display multiple files
+- Can display multiple files.
+- Use `*` to read all files in current directory.

 `[options]`